Phoenix-py-ai/JARVIS/README.md

 # JARVIS
 # I made this AI.
-Please at]ppreciate it if it is nice
+Please appreciate it if it is nice.